Upper Street: Places of interest

 In recent years Upper Street has become extremely fashionable, and contains numerous pubs and restaurants, The pubs along the street are also popular meeting places for supporters going to the nearby Emirates Stadium, home of Arsenal Football Club.

 Starting from the south, the first significant venue is a former tram shed, built in 1850 for commuter service to the City.
 By the 1940s the service had ceased, and the building was converted to an electricity substation, which was then closed by the 1970s.
 Following some years of lying derelict, it was reopened on 14 November 1979 as The Mall Antiques Arcade, and at its height housed over 35 dealers on its ground and lower ground floors.
 The building also housed other businesses, such as a restaurant in its upper floors, but the mall closed in 2008.
 Since 2013, the building has housed several chain shops.
 It is currently an Amazon Fresh store.
 The closure of the arcade reflects the reduction in the number of antique traders in the nearby Camden Passage, though a weekend antiques market is still held there.
 Moving north, there is the Business Design Centre, mentioned above as the Royal Agricultural Hall.

-Islington Green is a small, triangular public park at the point where Upper Street splits, continuing north and northwest as a narrower street while Essex Road (formerly Lower Street) continues northeast.
+Islington Green is a small, triangular public park containing an artistically distinctive war memorial.
+At this point Upper Street splits, continuing north and northwest as a narrower street while Essex Road (formerly Lower Street) continues northeast.
 North of Islington Green, places of interest include the former Islington Chapel, now Angel Recording Studios and the Church of England parish church.
 St. Mary's was rebuilt in 1754 and its spire dominates the Islington skyline.
 The church is a major venue for performances of traditional religious music.

 The Little Angel Theatre is a children's puppet theatre in a former Temperance hall, behind the church.
 Directly opposite the church is the King's Head Theatre, founded in 1970 as the first pub theatre in the UK.
 The Almeida Theatre is an important independent theatre and producing house.
 The former Islington post office is now the entrance to the large scale mixed-use development "Islington Square", centred around a converted Royal Mail sorting office.

 Further north is Islington Town Hall, where the joint first legal same-sex marriage in England took place on 29 March 2014.
 Adjacent to the town hall is Islington Museum.

 Upper Street also contains the Hope and Anchor, one of the most important venues of the 1970s and 1980s punk and new wave scenes.
 The Stranglers' album Live at the Hope and Anchor was recorded here.
 The building is still in use as a music venue today.
 Further north, the eastern side of Upper Street is taken up by a long but narrow garden, Compton Terrace Gardens.
-Accessed from Upper Street through these gardens is Union Chapel, a church and concert and conference venue.
+Accessed from Upper Street through these gardens is Union Chapel, a working Congregational church, live-entertainment venue and charity drop-in centre for the homeless.
+Built in the late 19th century in the Gothic Revival style, the church is a Grade I-listed building.